DonnaMiss/tetris-asm0/readme.md

 # Deep Learning Inference Framework Speed Benchmarks - CPU

 ## About
-This project benchmarks the performance of various
+This project benchmarks the performance of various popular deep learning inference frameworks on x86_64 CPU.
+The intention is to